 After students meet for an intake evaluation, their intake counselor will

-determine the most appropriate level of care to suit their needs.
+determine the most appropriate type of treatment to suit their needs.
 It is our goal to tailor the most appropriate treatment to the specific needs of each individual student who comes to the Counseling Center.
 Please note that the Counseling Center has a limited scope of practice, and certain mental health challenges may be better served at outside treatment resources (see Scope of Practice).

-With the information that students provide at the intake evaluation, the intake counselor will determine the most appropriate treatment level for the student.
-These treatment levels include group counseling/skill building groups, 1-2 time individual counseling sessions, short-term individual therapy (3-8 sessions ), or couples therapy (if both partners are PSU students).
+With the information that students provide at the intake evaluation, the intake counselor will determine the most appropriate treatment type for the student.
+These treatment types include group counseling/skill building groups, 1-2 time individual counseling sessions, short-term individual therapy (3-8 sessions ), or couples therapy (if both partners are PSU students).
 We also provide emergency services for students in crisis.

 After meeting for an intake evaluation, our intake counselors may identify group counseling/skill building groups as the most appropriate treatment resource.